 In this document, cancer risks are reported using scientific notation to quantify the increased cancer risk of an exposed person, or the number of excess cancers that might result in an exposed population.
-For example, a cancer risk of 1 x 10^{-6} means that if 1 million people are exposed to a carcinogen, one excess cancer might occur, or a person's chance of getting cancer in their lifetime increases by 1 in 1 million or 0.0001 percent.
+For example, a cancer risk of 1×10^{-6} means that if 1 million people are exposed to a carcinogen, one excess cancer might occur, or a person's chance of getting cancer in their lifetime increases by 1 in 1 million or 0.0001 percent.
 Note that these estimates are for excess cancers that might result in addition to those normally expected in an unexposed population.
 Cancer risks quantified in this document are upper-bound theoretical estimates.
 In other words, each is the estimate of the plausible upper limit, or highest likely true value of the quantity of risk.

-Table 4-3 shows the estimated cancer risks associated with predicted project-related DEEP concentrations and the URFs (Table 4-5).
-Although the highest annual-average DEEP concentration was predicted to occur at the MIBR location, the greatest cancer risk estimate is located at the MIRR location.
-This is due to considerations of duration and frequency of potential exposure incorporated in the corrected unit risk factors.
-The calculated lifetime cancer risk at the MIRR location is 9.9 per million.
+Table 4-4 shows the estimated cancer risks associated with predicted project-related DEEP concentrations and the URFs (Table 4-6).
+The highest annual-average DEEP concentration was predicted to occur at the MIBR/MICR location, which is also the location with the greatest cancer risk estimate.
+The calculated lifetime cancer risk at the MICR location is 9.4 per million.
 This is less than 10 per million, which is the recommended permissible limit for second-tier review under Chapter 176-460 WAC.

 As part of the second-tier risk evaluation, Ecology will consider all the cumulative impacts of DEEP emissions in the project vicinity.
 Note that Chapter 173-460 WAC does not currently have a numerical limit on allowable cumulative cancer risks.
-However, Ecology has indicated that new sources of DEEP may not be approved to locate in Quincy if the resulting cumulative cancer risk is above 100 per million (100×10^{-6}) .
+However, Ecology has indicated that new sources of DEEP may not be approved to locate in Quincy if the resulting cumulative cancer risk is above 100 per million (100×10^{-6}).

-Also indicated in Table 4-3 are the cumulative cancer risks for each maximally impacted receptor location.
+Also indicated in Table 4-4 are the cumulative cancer risks for each maximally impacted receptor location.
 This accounts for currently permitted DEEP emissions from neighboring data centers, railroad and roadway diesel traffic emissions, and project-related emissions from the Facility.
-The maximum cumulative (project-related and background emissions) cancer risk impact at the MIRR location is estimated to be 39 per million.
-The maximum cumulative cancer risk at the school (I-1) is estimated to be 2.8 per million.
-The maximum cumulative impacted residence in the Quincy modeling domain is 99.8 per million; however, the contribution to the cancer risk associated with impacts from the project accounts for only 0.05 percent of the total cancer risk.
-Most of the cancer risk at this receptor is from truck traffic on SR 28.
+The maximum cumulative (project-related and background emissions) cancer risk impact at the MIRR location (R-3) is estimated to be 27 per million.
+The maximum cumulative cancer risk at the MICR (C-1) is estimated to be 12 per million.
+The maximum cumulative cancer risk at the hospital (I-2) and school (I-4) is estimated to be 0.43 per million and 0.32 per million, respectively.
+The maximum cumulative impacted residence in the Quincy modeling domain (R-3) is 47 per million; however, the contribution to the cancer risk associated with impacts from the project accounts for only 4.0 percent of the total cancer risk.
+Most of the cancer risk at this receptor location is from train traffic on the BNSF railroad tracks.